cjdrake/pyeda/doc/source/boolalg.rst

 whenever you add, subtract, or divide two numbers, you get another number.

 Algebras are a big part of the "tools of the trade" for a mathematician.
-A plumber has pipes and wrenches, a carpenter has wood and saws, and a mathematician has algebras.
+A plumber has a wrench, a carpenter has a saw, and a mathematician has algebras.
 To each his own. |smiley|

 A *Boolean* algebra defines the rules for working with the set :math:`\{0, 1\}`.
 So unlike in normal algebra class where you have more numbers than you can possibly imagine, in Boolean Algebra you only have two.
-Only two numbers?
-This is starting to sound pretty awesome.
-Wait, it gets better.

 Even though it is possible to define a Boolean Algebra using different operators,